Tired Eyes Can Kill Your Appearance

 Tip 2: Consider using an anti-inflammatory

 I take 1 pill in the morning at (500mg).
 Obviously, you should talk to your doctor first before using this or any medication.
-With that shared, I have found using Tylenol helpful with helping my eyes look less puffy.
+If you are curious what product I use, it’s pretty basic.
+Extra Strength Tylenol.

 Tip 3: Use a high quality face mask